 Once the source of the mould has developed in a certain area, it has the ability to eat away at its host; this can cause severe damage to the structural integrity of your property.
-Potential signs can include damaged hardwood floors, discoloration of the walls and ceilings, or condensation on the windows and walls.
-It can also be associated with a strong, musty odor.
+Potential signs can include damaged hardwood floors, discolouration of the walls and ceilings, or condensation on the windows and walls.
+It can also be associated with a strong, musty odour.
 Those who are most sensitive to strong smells will notice this right away.

 As mould will not go away on its own, it is up to you, the property owner, to find the mould and call professional mould remediation services.
 These will include:

 - Inspection and remediating areas that do not receive much traffic

 - Decluttering the property if there are items that are contributing to the risk of mould